pwolter/DisasterRecovery/README.md

 #### 3. Flask Web App

-Holds the code of the Web Interface from which the end user will enter the message's text to get the predictions.
+Holds the code of the Web Interface from which the end-user will enter the message's text to get the predictions.
 This page will guide the emergency worker providing predictions about the type of emergency at hand.

 #### Files description